New York Medical College: Graduate School of Biomedical Sciences (GSBMS)

 The college's involvement in graduate education dates back to 1910 when its records show the existence of advanced courses and research programs.
 Graduate courses in surgery and medicine were offered in the 1920s.
 In 1938, the college's charter was amended to include the authority to offer graduate degrees.
 In 1963, the Graduate School of Medical Sciences was officially founded, establishing for the first time a center for graduate education separate from the medical curriculum.
 The school was renamed the Graduate School of Biomedical Sciences in 2022.

 The GSBMS prepares future researchers, teachers, senior-level scientists and technicians to work in academia and industry.
 It is in the Basic Sciences Building along with facilities of the School of Medicine.
 The graduate school has approximately 150 enrolled students and 90 faculty members.
 It offers doctor of philosophy, Master of Science, and a M.D./Ph.D. dual degree program for current and prospective medical students.

 School of Health Sciences and Practice (SHSP)

 The School of Health Sciences and Practice began in 1981 as the Graduate School of Health Sciences, located at Vosburgh Pavilion near the School of Medicine and Westchester Medical Center.
 Student enrollment is approximately 500 with 221 faculty members (150 full-time).

-The SHSP offers accredited programs in public health (MPH, DrPH), speech language pathology (MS), and doctor of physical therapy (DPT).
+The SHSP is currently Placed on Probationary Accreditation with Compliance Report, and as of now, offers accredited programs in public health (MPH, DrPH), speech language pathology (MS), and doctor of physical therapy (DPT).
 Doctoral students may pursue a dual degree (M.D./MPH) or joint degree (DPT/MPH) at significantly reduced cost.